TheStarAlight/eTraj.jl/docs/src/index.md

 There are two ways to set up the Python environment used by `PyCall`:

-1. using your local Python environment by specifying the path of your Python executable in `ENV["PYTHON"]` and build the PyCall package.
+1. Using your local Python environment by specifying the path of your Python executable in `ENV["PYTHON"]` and build the PyCall package.
-2. using a private Python environment managed by the [`Conda.jl`](https://github.com/JuliaPy/Conda.jl), which is implicitly installed by the `PyCall` package by default;
+2. Using a private Python environment managed by the [`Conda.jl`](https://github.com/JuliaPy/Conda.jl), which is implicitly installed by the `PyCall` package by default;

 #### Using the local Python environment